Brunswick stew: Ingredients

 Recipes for Brunswick stew vary greatly, but it is usually a tomato-based stew, containing various types of lima beans (butter beans), corn, okra, and other vegetables, and one or more types of meat.
-Originally it was small game such as squirrel, rabbit or opossum meat, but chicken is most common today.
-Eastern North Carolina Brunswick Stew has potatoes, which thicken it considerably.
-Eastern Virginia Brunswick Stew tends to be thinner, with more tomato flavor.
+Originally it was small game, such as squirrel, rabbit or opossum meat, but chicken has become most common.

-Today chicken and rabbit are more common in Virginia, pork in Georgia, and only in recent years Eastern North Carolina–style pulled pork barbecue may be found there.
-Many Piedmont-Triad barbecue restaurants include Lexington-style barbecue in the dish.
+Chicken and rabbit are more common in Virginia, pork in Georgia, and, though not for as long, Eastern North Carolina–style pulled pork barbecue.

 Squirrel Brunswick stew instructions are found in James Beard's American Cookery.